carlo-gress/Immo/README.md

-# Predicting the Number of Hits of Online Listings in the German Housing Market
+# Predicting the Number of Hits of ImmobilienScout24 Listings

 ### General Information